fifth-postulate/finding-the-planets/README.md

 # Finding the Planets
 A workshop that allows one to discover exo-planets.
+The workshop has an accompanying [book][]

 ## Trappist-1
 [Trappist-1][trappist] is a